ArtyomKr/js-styled-form/README.md

 ## Notes
 I modified server.js to add server validation error to one of the fields.
-See this [commit](https://github.com/ArtyomKr/js-styled-form/commit/66861153d4783f5f574a015bfeb37a3811105bbc)
+See this [commit](https://github.com/ArtyomKr/js-styled-form/commit/66861153d4783f5f574a015bfeb37a3811105bbc).
+Feel free to remove it if it's bothering you.

 # Installation